-In addition to its bridging services, Offa also plans to launch four additional solutions: refurbishment, stretched development, planning, and a shared risk ethical finance facility (the Shariah compliant equivalent of a joint venture).
+In addition to its bridging services, Offa also plans to launch four additional solutions: refurbishment, stretched

 "We've set out to extend its reach into bridging and other specialist forms of lending, which are as yet untapped but experiencing significant demand as property investors seek alternatives to the high street," said Bilal.
 "The UK's Muslim population is set to grow to 13 million by 2050 from its current level of 3.4 million and so we feel this is a high growth market with a long-term future."